-If you're a leaseholder and selling your home, you or your solicitor may be asked to obtain preassignment information from us.
+If you're a leaseholder and selling your home, you or your solicitor may be asked to obtain pre-assignment information from us.
 This is a standard pack of details about your property, including any planned major works.
 The pre-assignment pack can also be used by your solicitor to complete the Law Society LPE1 form.
-Further details can be found via the following link Pre assignment information
+Further details can be found in this link Pre assignment information